thesarkar/dataimputation/README.md

 **Process with Pandas** The script then uses pandas to read the saved workbook, convert all entries in the "STATE" column to strings, and find the most frequent province for each city.

-**Update the "STATE" Column:** It updates the "STATE" column in the DataFrame based on the most frequent province for each city.
+**Update the "STATE" Column:** It updates the "STATE" column in the DataFrame based on the most frequent value in "STATE" column for each "CITY".

 **Save the DataFrame:** Finally, the script saves the updated DataFrame in a new Excel file.